okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

     uvicorn.run("app.api:app", host="0.0.0.0", port=8080, reload=True)
 ```

 In the code block above, you imported the uvicorn package itself.
-Under the initializer block, you invoked the `fun` method, which takes the location of FastAPI's instance, the host, port, and the reload boolean value.
+Under the initializer block, you invoked the `run` method, which takes the location of FastAPI's instance, the host, port, and the reload boolean value.

+In this application, the location of the FastAPI instance, `app = FastAPI()` is in the file `app/api.py`.
+The host value can be set to a valud IP address within your local macbine's configured IP scope, it can also be left blank.
+Likewise the port and reload value.
+The port `8080` is chosen since Okteto applications run on port 8080 by default, the reload value is set to True to avoid restarting the application on every change made.

 Next, start the application: